HOW IT WORKS

 Commissioners include local authorities, clinical commissioning groups, central government departments, the National Lottery Community Fund, schools, philanthropists and local businesses.

 Giving delivery organisations flexibility to deliver a contract.
 Our partners are using this freedom to adapt and personalise their service throughout.
 Increasingly, they are focusing on people's strengths and potential, rather than simply addressing their immediate 'needs'.
 We've found that tailoring a service to the participants - instead of taking a 'one-size-fits-all' approach - tends to drive better, more long-term results.
+We also collect feedback throughout the delivery phase, so we can adjust the model regularly and achieve greater impact.

 HOW OUTCOMES CONTRACTS CREATE CHANGE